DOI-ONRR/doi-extractives-data/_states/WY.md

     At the local level, county tax collectors collect all property taxes on production and distribute them within their own jurisdictions.

     _Note: The Wyoming Department of Revenue reports revenue distribution by fiscal year._
+state_saving_spending: |
+    The state of Wyoming saves about 68% of severance tax revenue and 39% of federal mineral royalty revenues.
+These two revenue streams are Wyoming's two largest sources of revenue from natural resource extraction.
+Wyoming saves revenue by contributing to the Budget Reserve Account and the Permanent Wyoming Mineral Trust Fund.
+Interest from the Permanent Wyoming Mineral Trust Fund goes to the General Fund.
 state_impact: |
     The extractive industries play an important role in Wyoming’s economy — particularly in Campbell County's Powder River Basin and in Sublette County.
 For more information about employment in Wyoming, the [Department of Workforce Services](http://www.wyomingworkforce.org/) has published [long-term industry and occupational projections for 2014 to 2024](http://doe.state.wy.us/lmi/projections/2016/projections_2014-2024.htm).